Is the U.K. part of the Schengen Area?

 Is the European Union the same as the Schengen Area?

-No. After Brexit, the EU consists of 27 member states, while the Schengen Area contains 26 countries, not all of whom are in the EU.
-Ireland is not in the Schengen Area, while Norway, Switzerland, Iceland, and Liechtenstein are all in the Schengen Area, but not in the EU.
-Britain will not be in either group from 2021.
+No. After Brexit - the EU consists of 27 member states - while the Schengen Area contains 27 countries - not all of whom are in the EU.
+Ireland is not in the Schengen Area - while Norway Switzerland Iceland and Liechtenstein are all in the Schengen Area - but not in the EU.
+Britain is not in either group as of 2021.